zhugezifang/graphmaker/public/posts/histogram-maker.en.md

 ---
 title: "Free Histogram Maker Online:Generate Histogram Chart Easy"
 desc: "A histogram is a type of chart used to visually represent the distribution of a dataset.
 It offers a clear and immediate summary of how frequently different values occur within the data.
-The x-axis of the histogram is used to display the range of values, which is divided into intervals or "bins."
+The x-axis of the histogram is used to display the range of values, which is divided into intervals or bins.
 On the other hand, the y-axis shows the number or frequency of data points that fall into each bin.
 Try it now—no sign-up required!"
 ---

 ## What is a Histogram?